skip to main content

 Practice Management

-In order to achieve a fulfilling career in dentistry, a well-rounded knowledge of the many facets of practice management is essential.
-This section of the AEGD will provide residents with the basics of locating, purchasing and managing a practice.
+To achieve a fulfilling career in dentistry, a well-rounded knowledge of the many facets of practice management is essential.
+This section of the AEGD will provide residents with the basics of locating, purchasing, and managing a practice.
 In addition to lectures on financial matters, the behavioral and practical side of personnel management will be discussed in depth.